 It is one of the longest, most expensive and most followed course for Kotlin on Udemy.
 It is designed to transform a normal person in a professional junior Android developer.
 Which means that many people want to become professional developers and they find this course good for their needs.
 The downside of covering so many topics is that many reviewers mentions that the rapid switch from one topics to the next can leave some people hanging.
 So keep that in mind.

 The only thing that does not cover well is making mobile games.
 We think that is for the best because to cover the subject professionally it would require a whole new in-depth course and Kotlin might not be the best choice for that kind of apps.
 However it is relevant to note it for complete beginners.
+For instance given the limited support for functional programming in Java, the functional programming section is a bit limited by the Java mindset.

 When To Pick A Book, An Online Course Or In-person Training